 The Most Pleasant Outdoor Bars In NYC Right Now

-NYC bars with back gardens and sidewalk cafes where you can cross your legs, lean back, and enjoy fresh air and slightly fewer inhibitions.
+23 bars where you can relax and enjoy fresh air with slightly fewer inhibitions.

 This West Harlem cocktail bar is owned by the same team that runs Harlem Public and At The Wallace, and it’s the kind of place where you’ll want to bring a date and sit until it’s far later than you realized.
 The back garden looks like a music video set, complete with greenery, string lights, tassel-laden throw pillows, and mismatched outdoor furniture.
-In case that’s full, know that The Honeywell also has a sidewalk patio where you can watch everyone coming in and out like you’re the bar’s very own slightly-tipsy gargoyle.
+If that’s full, The Honeywell also has a sidewalk patio where you can watch everyone coming in and out like you’re the bar’s very own slightly-tipsy gargoyle.
 Make a reservation ahead of time here.

-If you like the idea of sitting in the middle of an idyllic Boerum Hill street with a couple of high-quality cocktails with some very good seafood, then you should try Grand Army in Boerum Hill.
-Their section of State Street is closed off to traffic every day until 8pm, and they run Happy Hour daily (from 4-6pm on weekdays and 2-4pm on weekends) where you can get a dozen oysters for $25 and $1 of wine by the glass and draft beer.
-Also important: all of their summer cocktails are currently Nicholas Cage-themed.
-We’re not kidding.
+If you like the idea of sitting in the middle of an idyllic Boerum Hill street with a couple of high-quality cocktails and some very good seafood, try Grand Army.
+Their section of State Street is closed off to traffic all day on weekends, and they run Happy Hour daily (from 5-6pm on weekdays and 2-4pm on weekends) during which you can get a dozen oysters for $25 and $1 off wine by the glass and draft beer.
+Also important: Their cocktail menu is currently Spice Girls-themed.

 This casual Italian spot in Park Slope serves more than 100 mostly-Italian wines by the glass, including a big selection of orange ones.
 Their plant-filled back garden looks like something out of a patio furniture catalog, except you don’t have to pay $400 for a couple of deck chairs to enjoy it in real life.
 Bring a date and have an impromptu tasting of charcuterie, cheese, and olive oils.

 Harlem Hops on Adam Clayton Powell Jr Boulevard serves a lot of hard-to-find beer, specifically from small-batch breweries and businesses owned by people of color.
-It’s a great place to bring anyone who likes to try new beer.
-And if you don’t really care about the different flavor notes in East and West Coast IPAs, you’ll at least appreciate the backyard with string lights and barrel tables.
+It’s a great place to bring anyone who likes to try new beer, and if you don’t really care about the different flavor notes in East and West Coast IPAs, you’ll at least appreciate the backyard with string lights and barrel tables.

 We don’t mean this as an insult to the land above 59th Street, but The Owl’s Tail is the sort of energetic cocktail bar you expect to find downtown.
 They serve top-notch cocktails, you might see people drinking espresso martinis with friends, and the walls are decorated with murals.
 Bring a date or meet some friends here for the start to a night out.
 If anyone gets hungry, try a few small plates like charcuterie boards and oysters.

-Vanderbilt Avenue in Prospect Heights has an inordinate amount of great places to eat - Olmsted, Oxalis, Faun, Chuko, Maison Yaki, and more.
-But of all of the spots on this stretch just north of Prospect Park, LaLou is the best place for a low-key wine and snacks meal.
-The long wine list is mostly made up of natural wines, with a big selection of familiar varietals from famous regions in France and Italy, as well as lesser-known options of which we always botch the pronunciation.
-As a bonus, Vanderbilt is closed to traffic on weekends now, so you can eat directly in the middle of the street.
+Vanderbilt Avenue in Prospect Heights has an inordinate amount of great places to eat: Olmsted, Oxalis, Faun, Chuko, Maison Yaki, and more.
+But of all of the spots on this stretch just north of Prospect Park, LaLou is the best place for a low-key wine-and-snacks meal.
+The long wine list is mostly made up of natural wines, with a big selection of varietals from famous regions in France and Italy, as well some options from lesser-known regions.
+As a bonus, Vanderbilt is closed to traffic on weekends, so you can eat in the middle of the street.